edwinmahendra/KBot/README.md

 ## Contributions
 This project is open-source, and contributions are welcomed.
 If you want to improve this chatbot or add features, please make a Pull Request.
 Before making a large change, it is advisable to open an issue first to discuss it.

+##  ⚠️ Disclaimer

+Please note that the content provided here does not originate from KFC or any of its affiliates.
+The food and drink menu items listed here are inspired by the offerings of KFC Indonesia, and are used purely for illustrative purposes.

+This repository, its author, and contributors are not affiliated, endorsed, or sponsored by KFC, Yum!
+Brands, or any of their subsidiaries.
+The information in this repository is provided "as is" without any representations or warranties, express or implied.

+The use of the KFC name and/or its menu offerings does not imply any connection or association with KFC Corporation, Yum!
+Brands, or any KFC outlets worldwide.
+The KFC name, logos, and related trademarks are the property of their respective trademark holders.

+By using this information, you agree to do so at your own discretion and risk.
+The author and contributors to this repository shall not be held liable for any damages or any form of loss resulting from the use of this information.